Ongoing Research

 Brief Abstract

 Young adults typically navigate initial transitions into the labor market along with family formation intentions and decisions.
 A thick strand of literature, mostly based on Western contexts, demonstrates how employment instability is associated with marital behavior (intentions and actual transitions).
 The Philippines, as the only country in the world without any legal provision for divorce, is an interesting case in analyzing both the institution of and the preferences for marriage.
-Following the Oppenheimerian hypothesis that employment stability partly explains (earlier) marriage timing, especially among career-oriented young adults, we analyze: what is the relationship between precarious initial conditions and marital intentions among this highly educated subgroup?
+Following the Oppenheimerian hypothesis that employment stability partly explains (earlier) marriage timing, especially among career-oriented young adults, we analyze the relationship between precarious initial conditions and marital intentions among this highly educated subgroup.
 We estimate logistic regression models using data from a nationally representative college graduate tracer survey in the Philippines.
 Our analysis highlights three findings.
-(1) An overwhelming majority intend to get married (>90\%), regardless of employment status.
-(2) Precarious labor market states are not associated with marital intentions except for economically inactive females.
-(3) Precarity matters for the expressed timing of marriage---compared to their stably employed counterparts, marriage-oriented young adults on fixed-term contracts, unemployment, or economic inactivity express a slightly later ideal period to marry.
-These descriptive findings speak to the idea that highly educated young adults in ``merry'' employment conditions intend to marry sooner rather than later.Works in Progress
+First, an overwhelming majority intend to get married ($>90\%$), regardless of employment status.
+Second, precarious labor market states are not associated with marital intentions except for economically inactive females.
+Finally, precarity matters for the expressed timing of marriage---compared to their stably employed counterparts, marriage-oriented young adults on fixed-term contracts, unemployment, or economic inactivity express a slightly later ideal period to marry.
+These descriptive findings speak to the idea that highly educated young adults in "merry" employment conditions intend to marry sooner rather than later.4.
+Employment Uncertainty and Fertility—A Global Re-Appraisal (with M. Kreyenfeld)

 Research Area 1.
 Workers’ Demographic Responses to Employment Uncertainty

-3. Future Uncertainty and Fertility: Experimental Evidence from Germany and Italy (with M. Kreyenfeld, D. Vignoli, et al.)
+2. Future Uncertainty and Fertility: Experimental Evidence from Germany and Italy (with M. Kreyenfeld, D. Vignoli, and R. Guetto)

 Research Area 2.
 Workers’ Mobilization Responses to Insufficiency and Discontent